dwyl/javascript-todo-list-tutorial/README.md

-When compared to _other_ ways of organising your code, "MUV"
+When compared to _other_ ways of organizing your code, "MUV"
 + There's **no** "***middle man***" to complicate things (_the way there is in the [Model-view-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) architecture..._)